StraightLine

 What investment services and advice can you provide me?

 We offer investment management advisory services to retail investors that include investment management inside and outside of company-sponsored retirement plans, portfolio allocation, cash management, and financial planning.
-StraightLine acts as your fiduciary, which means we are obligated to always do what is in your best interest.
-We manage these advisory accounts on a discretionary (we make all changes and alert you that we have done so) and nondiscretionary (we recommend changes, but it is up to you to put them in place) basis with account supervision guided by your objectives (example: Conservative, Moderately Conservative, Balanced, Moderate Growth, Aggressive Growth).
+As part of our standard services, we typically monitor client accounts on a regular basis.
+Our firm offers both discretionary advisory services (where our firm makes the decision regarding the purchase or sale of investments) as well as non-discretionary services (where the retail investor makes the ultimate decision) basis with account supervision guided by your objectives (example: Conservative, Moderately Conservative, Balanced, Moderate Growth, Aggressive Growth).
 As part of our Discretionary Investment Management Service, we combine our institutional research and money management capabilities to develop a portfolio strategy to maximize your potential to achieve your financial goals.
 We review allocation models and update them as economic events warrant.
-Our Discretionary Cash Management Service is also provided for emergency reserves or short-to-intennediate term goals.
+Our Discretionary Cash Management Service is also provided for emergency reserves or short-to-intermediate term goals.
 Our Non-Discretionary Investment Management Portfolio Allocation Service is available only for employee-sponsored retirement accounts.
+Our Financial Planning Service provides a collaborative and ongoing goals-based financial plan.
+Financial Planning is included with our Discretionary Investment Management Service and additional fees could apply if the planning is more complex or comprehensive in nature.
+We also offer Financial Planning as a standalone service under a one-year contract.

 We do not have a minimum portfolio nor account size, nor do we have any proprietary (owned by StraightLine) products.
 We provide investment advice and management regarding mutual funds and ETFs (Exchange Traded Funds), which are the primary investments we use for our client accounts.
 We provide management of stock and bond positions for a small number of clients, and cash management services, but most of our work involves the use of funds.

-• Given my financial situation, should I choose an investment advisory service?
+Given my financial situation, should I choose an investment advisory service?
 Why or why not?

-• How will you choose investments to recommend to me?
+How will you choose investments to recommend to me?

-• What is your relevant experience, including your licenses, education, and other qualifications?
-What do these qualifications mean?
+What is your relevant experience, including your licenses, education and other qualifications?

 What fees will I pay?